Healthy Homes Assessment Porirua

 Porirua Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required in all Porirua and New Zealand rental homes where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is compulsory to all Porirua and New Zealand rental houses where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records that demonstrate conformance with each Healthy Homes Standard that apply or will apply to an apartment rental.
+• Landlords and property managers must keep records of their conformance with the Healthy Homes Standards that apply or will be applied throughout the tenancy period of their rental properties.

-• Property managers and private landlords must make sure their rental properties comply in accordance with Healthy Homes Standard within 90 days of a newly renewed, extended or changed lease.
+• Private landlords and property managers have to ensure their rental properties comply according to Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenant.

-• All boarder homes (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) are required to comply with Healthy Homes Standard regardless of the time the tenancy began.
+• All the boarding households (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.

 Starting 1 July 2024